pkarsy/CC1101_RF/README.md

 The pins depend on platform and SPI bus.
 See the examples.

 ## Usage
 The following is pseudocode, just to give the idea.
 Most of the functionality explained in the examples, especially in the extended example.
+Don't forget to keep the modules at least 1m apart when doing tests.

 ```cpp
 #include <CC1101_RF.h>